-Providers shall determine the type, maximum amount and duration of housing stabilization and/or relocation services for individuals and families who are in need of rapid re-housing assistance through the initial evaluation, re-evaluation and ongoing case management
+Providers shall determine the type, maximum amount and duration of housing stabilization and/or relocation services for individuals and families who are in need of rapid re-housing assistance through the initial evaluation, re-evaluation and ongoing case management processes.
+Standards for determining the share of rent and utilities costs that each program participant must pay, if any, will be based on the following guidelines:

-- ❖ Providers may provide up to 100 percent of the cost of rent in rental assistance to participants.
-However, to maximize the number of households that can be served with prevention resources, it is expected that providers will provide the level of need based on the goal of providing only what is necessary for each household to be stably housed for the long term. - Rental assistance cannot be provided for a unit unless the rent for that unit is at or below the Fair Market Rent limit, established by HUD. - ❖ The rent charged for a unit must be reasonable in relation to rents currently being charged for comparable units in the private unassisted market and must not be in excess of rents currently being charged by the owner for comparable unassisted units.
+- Providers may provide up to 100 percent of the cost of rent in rental assistance to participants.
+However, to maximize the number of households that can be served with prevention resources, it is expected that providers will provide the level of need based on the goal of providing only what is necessary for each household to be stably housed for the long term. - Rental assistance cannot be provided for a unit unless the rent for that unit is at or below the Fair Market Rent limit, established by HUD. - The rent charged for a unit must be reasonable in relation to rents currently being charged for comparable units in the private unassisted market and must not be in excess of rents currently being charged by the owner for comparable unassisted units.